frovedis/frovedis/doc/tutorial/tutorial.md

 argument * n.

-The special thing of this function object is that it should be possible to serialize it with boost::serialization.
+The special thing of this function object is that it should be possible to serialize it with cereal (or boost::serialization).
 Since it is tedious to write additional code for serialization, we provide macro for this purpose: in this case, with SERIALIZE(n).
 This macro can be used for multiple arguments, like SERIALIZE(n, other_variable), etc. If there is nothing to serialize, use SERIALIZE_NONE.
-Since boost::serialization requires default constructor, it is also added to the structure.
+Since serialization libraries require default constructor, it is also added to the structure.

 You can always use a function object where a function is used, like flat_map, filter and so on, which will be explained later.

-Actually, all variables that is used in this framework should be able to be serialized with boost::serialization.
+Actually, all variables that is used in this framework should be able to be serialized with the serialization libraries.
 STL containers and PODs like int, double can be serialized by default.
 But if you define a data structure by yourself, please do not forget to add SERIALIZE or SERIALIZE_NONE.